Chinese pyramids

-The term Chinese pyramids refers to pyramidal shaped structures in China, most of which are ancient mausoleums and burial mounds built to house the remains of several early emperors of China and their imperial relatives.
+Chinese pyramids are pyramidal structures in China, most of which are ancient mausoleums and burial mounds built to house the remains of several early emperors of China and their imperial relatives.
 About 38 of them are located around 25 km – 35 km north-west of Xi'an, on the Guanzhong Plains in Shaanxi Province.
 The most famous is the Mausoleum of the First Qin Emperor, northeast of Xi'an and 1.7 km west of where the Terracotta Army was found.

 Earliest tombs

 The earliest tombs in China are found just north of Beijing in the Inner Mongolia Autonomous Region and in Liaoning.
 They belong to the Neolithic Hongshan culture (4700 to 2900 BC).

 The site of Niuheliang in Liaoning contains a pyramidal structure.

 Information available in the West

 In 1667 the Jesuit Father Athanasius Kircher wrote about Chinese pyramids in his book China monumentis Illustrata.

 The existence of "pyramids" in China remained little known in the Western world until the 1910s.
 They were documented in large numbers around Xian, first in 1912 by the Western traders Fred Meyer Schroder and Oscar Mamen, and also in 1913 by the expedition of Victor Segalen.
 He wrote about the First Emperor's tomb, and about the other mound tombs in the region in his Mission archéologique en Chine (1914): L'art funéraire à l'époque des Han.